zain-codes/EVC_Visual_pollution_computerVision/README.md

 Do you have any questions or feedback?
 Please feel free to reach out.

-# Feel free to view the Results of the model in the code section, and the pptx file.
+# Feel free to view the Results of the model in the ipynb file, and the pptx file.